ediazalmeyda/ediazalmeyda.github.io/research.md

 Our broader goal of this research is to reduce or eliminate pesticide use in managing agricultural pests.

+Related publications:
+- Effect of diet on symbiont density within an invasive agricultural pest (in prep)
+- Effect of presence/absence of obligate symbionts in Kudzu bugs (_Megacopta cribaria_) (in prep)
+- Evolving _Burkholderia_ symbionts in the presence and absence of their insect host (in prep)
+- Maravillas, K. E., Diaz-Almeyda, E., & Gerardo, N. (2019).
+[Bacterial Growth in Milpa Polyculture and Monoculture Soils \[Emory University]](https://www.jsr.org/index.php/path/article/view/691){:target="_blank"}.
+Journal of Student Research.

 # <a id="env"></a>Microbial biodiversity of coupled human-environment systems

 My lab is engaged in longitudinal microbial biodiversity assessments in coupled human-environment systems, including: the Triangle Ranch Conservation Area that surrounds the Myakka River; the sustainable landscape design at the Florida House Institute; beaches in the Florida Keys.
 Cohorts of undergraduate researchers in my lab are documenting microbial diversity and generating long-term datasets to support community stakeholders and decision-makers involved in water and land management.